Bruce Springsteen: Wrecking Ball - 2012

 While Wrecking Ball is another fist pumper, just before that song we had the tedious This Depression which saw the general standard of songs decline and this was continued by the thoroughly unremarkable and actually equally tedious You’ve Got It.

-Rocky Ground features the rap and is actually quite appealing, as is one of the album’s best songs, the moving We Are Alive which sees ghosts of pioneers and past social conflicts rising up to tell their stories against a rousing Ring Of Fire backing.
+Rocky Ground features the rap and is actually quite appealing, as is one of the album’s best songs, the moving We Are Alive which sees ghosts of pioneers and past social conflicts rising up to tell their stories against a rousing Johnny Cash Ring Of Fire backing.
 Either side of that, though, is the studio version of the live barnstormer Land Of Hope And Dreams which is extremely disappointing and nowhere near as inspirational as the version that appeared on Live At New York City

 Swallowed Up (In The Belly Of The Whale) is terribly turgid, but things are finished on a high note with the exhilarating Irish-influenced American Land.